rajarshighoshal/LaneFinding/writeup_template.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

-[startingImage]: ./test_images/solidWhiteRight.jpg "Traget Image"
+![startingImage]: ./test_images/solidWhiteRight.jpg "Traget Image"
-[targetImage]: ./examples/laneLines_thirdPass.jpg "Traget Image"
+![targetImage]: ./examples/laneLines_thirdPass.jpg "Traget Image"

 ---